-A self initiated project, the Billboard Survival Guide was produced in response to the large numbers of billboards in the urban environment.
+A self initiated project at the Royal College of Art, the Billboard Survival Guide was produced in response to the large numbers of billboards in the urban environment.

 The guide contained a set of screenprinted vinyl stickers designed to be ripped out and applied to billboards.
 The stickers contained text collected and edited from the marketing and press material of billboard and outdoor media companies.
 The idea was to show the cynical and manipulative way in which these companies referred to people (units, modes, lifestyle types etc.) was the most effective way of undermining the seemingly benign world of billboard advertising.